-expense for the six months ended June 30, 2018 compared to Component June 30, 2017 (in thousands) Increases to interest expense due to: Refinancing of the debt collateralized by 767 Fifth Avenue (the General Motors Building) \$ 15.448 Issuance of \$850 million in aggregate principal of 3.200% senior notes due 2025 on December 4, 2017 13.730 Utilization of the 2017 Credit Facility 2.491 Amortization of deferred financing fees for BPLP's unsecured debt and credit facility 400 Other interest expense (excluding senior notes) 181 32.250 Total increases to interest expense Decreases to interest expense due to: Decrease in the interest for the Outside Members' Notes Payable for the 767 Fifth Avenue (the General Motors Building) (1) (16, 256)Redemption of \$850 million in aggregate principal of 3.700% senior notes due 2018 on December 17, 2017 (15,876)(8,371)Increase in capitalized interest (2) Total decreases to interest expense (40,503)
+Component expense f June 30, 2 ge in interest for the six months ended 2018 compared to ne 30, 2017 (in thousands) Increases to interest expense due to: Refinancing of the debt collateralized by 767 Fifth Avenue (the General Motors Building) \$ 15,448 Issuance of \$850 million in aggregate principal of 3.200% senior notes due 2025 on December 4, 2017 13,730 Utilization of the 2017 Credit Facility 2,491 Amortization of deferred financing fees for BPLP's unsecured debt and credit facility 400 Other interest expense (excluding senior notes) 181 Total increases to interest expense 32,250 Decreases to interest expense due to: Decrease in the interest for the Outside Members' Notes Payable for the 767 Fifth Avenue (the General Motors Building) (1) (16,256) Redemption of \$850 million in aggregate principal of 3.700% senior notes due 2018 on December 17, 2017 (15,876) Increase in capitalized interest (2) (8,371) Total decreases to interest expense (40,503) Total change in interest expense \$ (8,253)

-- (1) The related interest expense from the Outside Members' Notes Payable totaled approximately \$16.3 million for the six months ended June 30, 2017.
+(1) The related interest expense from the Outside Members' Notes Payable totaled approximately \$16.3 million for the six months ended June 30, 2017.
 This amount was allocated to the outside joint venture partners as an adjustment to Noncontrolling Interests in Property Partnerships in our Consolidated Statements of Operations.
-On June 7, 2017, a portion of the outside members' notes payable was repaid and the remaining portion was contributed as equity in the consolidated entity. - (2) The increase was primarily due to the commencement and continuation of several development projects.
-For a list of development projects refer to "Liquidity and Capital Resources" within "Item 2-Management's Discussion and Analysis of Financial Condition and Results of Operations."
+On June 7, 2017, a portion of the outside members' notes payable was repaid and the remaining portion was contributed as equity in the consolidated entity.